-The Grant program must also comply with federal regulations, and each PERM is checked by the Financial Aid and Scholarships Office to ensure the grant is within each person’s need-based awards.
-Students are notified within 10 business days with the results of the review and whether they will be receiving the grant.
+The Grant program must also comply with federal regulations, and each PERM is checked by the Financial Aid and Scholarships Office to ensure the grant is within each person’s award package if you filed a FAFSA.
+Students are notified within 30 business days with the results of the review and whether they will be receiving the grant.
 If you do not have any federal funding, we will still verify the PERM number and then process the check accordingly.

 - If I do receive the grant will that interfere with me obtaining other grants?

 - How is the grant distributed?